IO-Aerospace-software-engineering/Astrodynamics/README.md

 The goal of this project is to :
 - Allow object oriented development and provide high level objects
 - Abstract kernels and frames files management
-- Provides a body integrator
+- Provide a body integrator
 - Simulate spacecraft and impulsive maneuvers
 - Evaluate constraints like occultations, body in instrument field of view, ...